Mark Lane tube station: History

-In fiction
+In literature

+The station is referenced by H. V. Morton in his 1925 travel book The Heart of London when he sits in the cab of an underground train travelling from Bow to Ealing.

 The disused station features in the 2017 novel Who Sent Clement by Keith A. Pearson as the fictional hiding place for a gold bar from the 1971 Baker Street robbery.
 The loot is made as a pay-off to a look-out from the robbery, a former ticket office manager of the then recently closed station.